HTTP-RPC/Kilo/README.md

 public WebServiceProxy(String method, URI uri) { ... }
 ```

 Query arguments are specified via a map passed to the `setArguments()` method.
-Any value may be used as an argument and will generally be encoded using its string representation.
-However, `Date` instances are first converted to a long value representing epoch time in milliseconds.
+Any value may be used as an argument and will be encoded using its string representation.
 Additionally, `Collection` or array instances represent multi-value parameters and behave similarly to `<select multiple>` tags in HTML forms.

 Body content is specified via the `setBody()` method.
 By default, it will be serialized as JSON; however, the `setRequestHandler()` method can be used to facilitate alternate encodings: